 After acquiring the Snow Farm the farmer across Shawnee Road from our office offered to sell us his 95 acre farm that was mostly cherries.
 It was rolling hills and so we moved 100,000 yards of material to get 32 acres of flat slightly sloped ground.
 We have put cold frames and container yards on this property.
 We also have 12 32′ x 200′ natural gas heated poly houses placed on a corner of the property before we began the levelling process.
 In the back corner we have 5 acres for field perennial production.
 That soil has been amended by years of dumping of old container soil, so it is highly organic and very rich.
 That is being used for hosta, astilbe, and daylily production with a few other perennials that like that type of soil.

 This 87 acre pure sand farm is located 20 minutes north of the office. it came with 40,000 square feet of natural gas heated poly house space when we purchased it.
 Also there was a large groundwater fed pond in the back corner that provides unlimited water.
-We added a 264′ by 480′ DeCloet gutter connected (126,720 square feet) where we now produce our vines.
-We have the complete line of vines plus many clematis varieties.
-We get our bare root clematis from Poland and thus have the newest and best varieties.
+We added a 264′ by 480′ DeCloet gutter connected (126,720 square feet).
 There are over 30 acres of field grown material.
 All of our sedums which support the green roof part of our business, some 40 varieties, are there.
 Many of the perennials, the carexes and alliums, thrive in this sand.
 We are able to dig as soon as the ground thaws in the spring.
 Most of our several hundred thousand grass divisions are made here during the winter.

 Written by Tom Kimmel, January 2018